de Burgh Daly family of Priory Lodge

 7 Ann Daly

-Ulick a clerk with the GPO and a agent for the H & K Mail was living at Clapham Villa and went bankrupt in
+Ulick a clerk with the GPO and an agent for the H & K Mail was living at Clapham Villa and

-1862 having purchased three plots in Stillorgan from the Messrs Bentleys the developers of Foxrock
+went bankrupt in 1862 having purchased three plots in Stillorgan from Messrs Bentleys the

-(Kelston, Mount Salem and Avonmore).
+a builder and market gardener.
 He lived at Eccles Street from 1890 until his death.
 Ulick James